Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/layout-1-img-17-nov-2021/img-14.png)

-In the Padding section of the EllipseMorph's layout edit panel, click on 'Left/Top' and click on the Update button.
+In the offAxis EdgeWeight section of the EllipseMorph's layout edit panel, click on 'Left/Top' and click on the Update button.

 ![Cuis Window](LayoutTour/layout-1-img-17-nov-2021/img-15.png)

 Aha!
 The LayoutMorph places its submorphs in a Column along the center line, but a submorph can specify where it wants to be placed along the cross axis.

 By the way, we are starting to get a number of edit panels up.
 It can get confusing to remember the funny instance names for the morphs we are applying edit changes to.
-If you click on the 'Show Halo' button, or if you click on the 'gear' icon on the title bar, the construction halo for the Morph being edited will appear.
+If you click on the 'Show Halo' button, or if you click on the 'arrowUp' icon on the title bar, the construction halo for the Morph being edited will appear.

 ![Cuis Window](LayoutTour/layout-1-img-17-nov-2021/img-16.png)